Блог

 Head to the central parks and the waterfront spot where locals and folk producers set up stalls; signs show the origin and the places where ingredients are grown or made, with straightforward accessories used for serving.

-Golden Autumn harvest festival in the Moscow area highlights wild mushrooms, pickles, honey cake (medovik), and rye bread.
+Golden Autumn The harvest festival in the Moscow area highlights wild mushrooms, pickles, honey cake (medovik), and rye bread.
 The scent of kvass in wooden stalls blends with roasted mushrooms, a classic food line that includes kvass and smoked fish; visit markets, and prepare a quick tasting route that covers several spots.

-Spasskaya Tower festival in Moscow features a parade of military bands and street food from official vendors.
+Spasskaya Tower A festival in Moscow features a parade of military bands and street food from official vendors.
 The best spot for food is along the Red Square area; you can taste pelmeni, borscht, and smoked fish; streets fill with accessory vendors selling scarves and traditional clothing; that view gives a vivid sense of Russian culture.

 Smart tasting plan: queues, portions, and budgeting for street food